docnetwork/Infra-as-code-challenge/README.md

 Also we understand this is an *infrastructure* challenge, and we've tried to make the application easy to manage.
 It's containerized, so starting the app should be as simple as running the container.
 We're more than happy to help with roadblocks here.
 Additionally, if you need to modify the application itself in any way, feel free to fork it and do so!

 ## Requirements
-1. Runs on AWS Infrastructure
+1. Runs on AWS Infrastructure.
 2. The website is publicly accessible via the ELB.
 3. The website should **not** be publicly accessible unless going through the ELB.
 4. Code is documented in some way or another.